davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/parallels-iso.html.markdown

     `shutdown_command` for the virtual machine to actually shut down.
 If it doesn't shut down in this time, it is an error.
 By default, the timeout is "5m", or five minutes.

+-   `skip_compaction` (boolean) - Virtual disk image is compacted at the end of the build process using `prl_disk_tool` utility.
+In certain rare cases, this might corrupt the resulting disk image.
+If you find this to be the case, you can disable compaction using this configuration value.

 -   `vm_name` (string) - This is the name of the PVM directory for the new virtual machine, without the file extension.
 By default this is